awmie/GroqChat/README.md

 # GroqChat

-A modern chat interface powered by Groq's AI model - Llama-3.3-70b-versatile, built with React and TypeScript.
+A modern chat interface powered by Groq's AI models with **Chain of Thought Processing**, built with React and TypeScript.

 ## what's new?
 #### Without Chain of Thought